GET ORDAINED

 5. Ask what to wear (or not wear)

 Just as you would with any other couple, ask for general guidance on what to wear (and not wear) to their ceremony.
-Avoid any bright colors or shiny / noisy fabrics, especially if these are in the ‘not’ category, unless your couple requests them.
-Avoid any strong smelling soaps and perfumes the day of the wedding.

 6. Find Autistic-lead organizations to learn more

-A few autistic-lead resources include:
+A few Autistic-lead resources include:

-Wedding planning articles and user-submitted examples of Real Weddings from within the autistic community.
+Wedding planning articles and user-submitted examples of Real Weddings from within the Autistic community.

 • Autistic Women and Nonbinary Network